Byron Buxton Player Props: Twins vs. Padres

-On Wednesday, Byron Buxton (.400 on-base percentage in past 10 games, 64 points above season-long percentage) and the Minnesota Twins face the San Diego Padres, whose starting pitcher will be Seth Lugo.
-First pitch is at 7:40 PM ET.
+Byron Buxton -- .171 average over his past 10 games -- will be in action for the Minnesota Twins versus the San Diego Padres, with Yu Darvish on the mound, on May 11 at 1:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Padres.
+In his previous game he had a hitless performance (0-for-4) against the Padres.

 Byron Buxton Game Info & Props vs. the Padres